LouisMazel/maz-ui/packages/docs/docs/components/maz-picker.md

 ---
-description: MazPicker is a stand-alone component for select dates and time.
+description: MazPicker is a standalone component for select dates and time.
 Provide range, date and time mode
 ---

 # MazPicker